-Government lawyers often are cast into the role of fortune-tellers.
+Government lawyers are often cast into the role of fortune-tellers.

-Indeed, the need for smart public policy often outpaces relevant case law; government lawyers are called upon to determine which trends and technology merit regulation (think drones or electric scooter shares) and which will fizzle (remember Google Glass?).
+Indeed, the need for smart public policy often outpaces relevant case law; government lawyers are called upon to determine which trends and legal technology merit regulation (think drones or electric scooter shares) and which will fizzle (remember Google Glass?).

 But what about their own legal operations?

 Unfortunately, without a central form of matter management, too many government Legal Departments are left to predict their own futures without complete or reliable data – or any data at all.
-Instead, they rely on the hazy images conjured by incomplete (or outdated) spreadsheets, dispersed and inconsistent to-do lists, and the collective memories of the legal team.
+Instead, they rely on the hazy images conjured by incomplete (or outdated) spreadsheets, dispersed and inconsistent to-do lists, and the collective memories of the in-house legal team.

 Legal technology can bring a better approach – and offer local government teams three concrete ways to prepare for the future and drive smart, data-driven change.